 Budgeting for fun sounds like what personal finance nerds do on Friday night.
-But it's actually a cool thing to do.
-With a little attention to your spending and saving plan, you can have all the fun you want—and avoid a debt hangover.
+But it's actually the cool thing to do.
+With a little attention to your spending and saving plan, you can have all the fun you want—and avoid a debt hangover. #Budgetsarecool

 Step one: Figure out how much you're already spending on fun—including things like travel, entertainment, and restaurants.